 See also Theatre Arts (THE-255), p.
 221

 Explores the basics of playwriting through the study of dramatic structure, creative exercises, and reading and analysis of existing play scripts, with emphasis on the one-act play.
 Students complete a one-act play script of their own creation.
+Prerequisite: Introduction to Creative Writing (CRW-125) or consent of instructor.